-The degree project amounts to one semester of full-time work and is usually undertaken during the final semester.
-The project may be undertaken in either an industry setting, at a KTH department, or at another technical university or research institute anywhere in the world.
+The degree project amounts to one semester of full-time work and is usually completed during the final semester.
+The project is carried out in an industry setting, at a KTH department, or another technical university or research institute anywhere in the world.

 Examples of degree projects made by former students

 - Deep Learning for Prediction of Falling Blood Pressure During Surgery

 - Ethical Hacking of a Smart Video Doorbell

 - Polar Codes for Biometric Identification Systems Wi-Fi 7: Multi-Link Operation in XR industrial scenarios

 - Predicting Buffer Status Report (BSR) for 6G Scheduling using Machine Learning Models

 - Development and Testing of Performance Assessment Equipment for Elite Fencers

 This is a two year programme (120 ECTS credits) given in English.
 Graduates are awarded the degree of Master of Science.
 The programme is given mainly at KTH Campus in Stockholm by the School of Electrical Engineering and Computer Science (at KTH).